rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-theory-and-best-practices.md

 The security of your Rackspace environment begins at your Cisco firewall.
 Misconfigurations in network access policies on your firewall can lead to unwanted network exposure and potential compromise.
 To remain secure and follow compliance requirements, use the following best practices and recommendations:

-   - Minimize the size of the source and destination traffic in your access-list rules when possible.
-Be as specific as possible.
-Do not define the destination as **any** (your entire Rackspace environment) when only one destination server needs to be accessed.
+   - Be as specific as possible when seeting up ACLs.
+Minimize the size of the source and destination traffic in your access-list rules when possible.

+   - Do not define the destination as **any** (your entire Rackspace environment) when only one destination server needs to be accessed.

    - Do not allow traffic from any source to any destination of the IP, TCP, or UDP protocols.
-(Do not use **permit ip any any**, **permit tcp any any**, or **permit udp any any**.)
 Allowing traffic to these destinations effectively turns your security platform into a router because it will not block any packets from reaching any destination in your environment over those protocols.

    - Do not allow all traffic to a destination or group of destinations.
 (Do not use **permit ip any [host]** or **permit ip any [object-group]**).